The kernel of the Gysin homomorphism for positive characteristic: A theorem on the Gysin kernel

-On the other hand, note that by definition $G_{t_0}$ is a subgroup in $CH_0(C_{t_0})_{\deg=0}$, hence its image $alb_{C_{t_0}}(G_{t_0})$ in $J_{t_0}$ via $alb_{C_{t_0}}$ is also a subgroup in $J_{t_0}$.
+On the other hand, note that by definition $G_{t_{0}}$ is a subgroup in $CH_{0}(C_{t_{0}})_{\text{deg}=0}$, hence its image $alb_{C_{t_0}}(G_{t_{0}})$ in $J_{t_{0}}$ via $alb_{C_{t_{0}}}$ is also a subgroup in $G_{t_{0}}$.

-As $J_{t_0}$ is an abelian variety and $G_{t_0} \subset J_{t_0}$ a subgroup which can be represented as a countable union of Zariski closed subsets in $J_{t_0}$, the irredundant decomposition of $G_{t_0}$ contains a unique irreducible component passing through $0$ which is an abelian subvariety of $J_{t_0}$ (see \autoref{irredundantAbelian}).
-After renumbering the components, we may assume that this component is $(G_{t_0})_0$.
+Thus the irredundant decomposition of $G_{t_{0}}$ contains a unique irreducible component passing through $0$ which is an abelian subvariety of $J_{t_{0}}$ (see \autoref{irredundantAbelian}).
+After renumbering the components, we may assume that this component is $(G_{t_{0}})_{0}$.